daniel-feldhaus/sound-and-music-portfolio/code/interpolator/README.md

 ### Options:
 * -h, --help: Show a help message and exit
-* -o OUT, --out OUT: Path to save the output file.
+* -o {filename}.wav, --out {filename}.wav: Path to save the output file.
 If no output file is given, the result is played immediately after generation.
-* -s SOUNDS, --sounds SOUNDS: Directory of the sounds to use as samples (default: [./demo_sounds](./demo_sounds/)).
+* -s {directory}, --sounds SOUNDS: Directory of the sounds to use as samples (default: [./demo_sounds](./demo_sounds/)).
 Currently, only wav files named 'A','E','I','O', and 'U' are supported. (*Note: This is a silly restriction that can easily be fixed.*)
+* Method flags (if none are given, all four methods are used.):
+    * -m, --magnitude       Enable magnitude processing.
+    * -p, --phase           Enable phase processing.
+    * -f, --formant         Enable formant processing.
+    * -k, --pitch           Enable pitch processing.

 ### Examples:
 ```bash